 Buy Basic Equipment

 Sometimes a simple workout video isn’t entirely enough, though.
 However, for less intensive workouts, you can find basic workout equipment, such as free weights, for cheap to add an extra level to your home workout adventures.

 Free weights are not the only options, though, and you can also look for an exercise ball, jump rope, an exercise mat, and even hand strengtheners, which are useful for passive training while absent-mindedly watching TV.
-You don’t need to recreate your local gym in the spare bedroom, but investing in basic equipment will give you more variety and greater options for working out different muscle groups to ensure a full-body transformation.
+You don’t need to recreate your local gym in the spare bedroom, but investing in basic workout equipment will give you more variety and greater options for turning out different muscle groups to ensure a full-body transformation.

 Walk and Take the Stairs